-Model with an external loss function
+Examine model code with external loss function

-Model functions and changes discusses how to convert a PyTorch model that contains a loss function in the model definition (as part of the forward() method).
+Examine functions and changes discusses how to convert a PyTorch model that contains a loss function in the model definition (as part of the forward() method).
 Here, we discuss how use a loss function outside the model definition.
 You might want to do this if your loss function isn’t currently supported by SambaFlow or if you are using a custom loss function.

 With an external loss function we use a host CPU to compute the loss and gradient for backpropagation.
 We’ll make changes to transport tensors between RDU and CPU.